-The Center for Equity and Inclusive Excellence (CEIE) recognizes the critical impact that COVID-19 has had on our campus community.
+The Office of Inclusive Excellence Education & Development (OIEED) recognizes the critical impact that COVID-19 has had on our campus community.
 As a result of the pandemic, many students, staff, and faculty have experienced shifts in their roles and relationships within their academic, home, and work lives.
 Furthermore, for some members of our community, changes resulting from the pandemic might lead to increased experiences with violence, abuse, or other safety concerns.
 If you are experiencing any of this, you are not alone and there are resources available to you at the university, local, and national level.

 If you are experiencing sexual violence, relationship abuse, stalking and/ or concerns related those experiences

 If you are in immediate danger, please call 911.
 While experts across the country have recommended that we each stay home, for many individuals, home may not feel like the safest option due to difficult or unsafe relationships with family members or partners.
 We also know that repercussions of COVID-19 (such as strains on emotional, physical, and financial health) may also have an increased impact on individuals who have a history with violence and on those who are currently experiencing it.
 You are not alone and an experience with violence is never your fault.
 The following resources are available to you:

 Whether on campus or in a remote working/ learning environment, students, staff, and faculty are still able to receive support for experiences with harassment, violence, or abuse.

 Confidential advocates who cover Safeline are available to members of the Elon community who have experienced interpersonal violence or identity-based bias/ harassment and those who may be concerned about someone with these experiences.
 Safeline responders are trained to create personalized safety plans, provide information regarding all an individual’s options for support, and connect individuals to the proper resources.
 Due to COVID-19, confidential advocates will only be providing advocacy via the phone and through virtual platforms such as Webex.